animeshsinghweb/blogAS/content/posts/2019/11/chalti-chakki-dekh-kar-kabira.md

 > >
 > > In the duel of wheels, nothing stays intact.

 I had found good reference of various metaphorical translations of these words from https://www.boloji.com/doha-details/1/chalti-chakki-dekh-kar.
-I would suggest you to have read the post and it's discussion to get enlightened by various ideas.
+I would suggest you to read that post and it's discussion to get enlightened by various ideas.

 ---